 The Montgomery GI Bill gives service members (and veterans) over $60,000 in cash and has numerous support programs to help cover full-time education and training costs.
 Also, the Post-9/11 GI Bill provides education benefits for men and women who have served on active duty for 90 or more days since September 10, 2001.
 This benefit goes beyond the Montgomery GI Bill to cover full tuition and fees, provide a monthly housing allowance while enrolled, and provide up to a $1,000 per year cash stipend for books and supplies.
 When it comes time to apply for benefits, a supervisor can help decide which option best suits the service member’s educational goals.

 These funding sources could help bridge the gap between what you’re able to contribute and financial aid, while helping you reduce the amount of loans needed to cover college costs.
-If you haven’t already started planning for the cost of college, use Compass, LGFCU’s no-cost money management service, to create a plan, and track and manage expenses to help you stay focused on your goal.
+If you haven’t already started planning for the cost of college, try a budgeting app to create a plan, and track and manage expenses to help you stay focused on your goal.